rxleska/SteamGameVisualisation/README.md

 The program steamAsp will ask your id then after fetching images it will ask you your desired aspect ratio, enter it in integerxinteger form like 16x9 or 4x3 or 16x10.

-The program steampics is a slower version of steam asyn that doesn't process the request with pythons asyn library.
+The program steampics no longer works and was a slower version of steam asyn that doesn't process the request with pythons asyn library.